bediger4000/tf-idf/README.md

 ## Running

-Three phases, because some of the calculations end up very time consuming.
+I wrote it to work in three phases, because some of the calculations end up very time consuming.
+I didn't want to repeat them every time I tried something new.

+These scripts assume your current working directory contains the scripts.
+The scripts create directories and files in place with themselves.

 ### Phase 1: generate plain text from Hugo markdown documents.